AYUSH Counselling 2025

 • Eligibility for Participation:

-• All registered candidates who were not admitted to any seats through AACCC-UG counseling or state/UT counseling.
+• All registered candidates who were not admitted to any seats through AACCC-UG counselling or state/UT counselling.

 Process: